coffee-roasters-inc-demo/roaster-api-community/roaster-api/README.md

-# Roaster-API with documentation (internal)
+# Roaster-API community edition

-This is the source code for Roaster APIs with an example of a documentation project.
+This is the source code for Roaster APIs - community edition!

 ## Running locally